LIVENlab/enbios/docs/Fundamentals.md

 **Aggregators**

-- SumAggregator: This Aggregator simply sums up the impact results of it's children in the hierarchy.
+- SumAggregator: This Aggregator simply sums up the impact results of its children in the hierarchy.

 ## Structure of an Enbios configuration